microsoft/aroworkshop/_entries/03-09 worker-nodes.md

 We see that the cluster autoscaler has already scaled the machine set up to 5 in our example.
 Though it is still waiting for those machines to be ready.

-If we check on the machines we should see that 4 are in a "Provisioned" state.
+If we check on the machines we should see that 4 are in a "Provisioned" state (there was 1 already existing from before for a total of 5 in this machine set).

 ```
 $ oc get machines -n openshift-machine-api